The Waves have maintained better than a 3.0 GPA for nearly five full years at this point.

 His affiliation with the Pepperdine program, which spans four decades, runs parallel with the success of divers and swimmers he has coached on the high school and college levels.

-Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 12 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
+Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 13 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
 In 2008, Pepperdine had its best-ever finish under Rodionoff and tied the best finish in school history with a second-place result.
 The Waves have finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.
-This past season the Waves placed fourth at the conference meet.
+The Waves have finished fourth each of the last two seasons (2016, 2017).

 Rodionoff has guided a total of five women to 11 conference titles and four to six NCAA Championship berths.
 In 2009, senior and PCSC Diver of the Year Amanda Pond won the 3-meter diving event and placed second in the 1-meter competition to teammate Tiffany Martz.
 Martz added a 3-meter title to her resume in 2010 and a second 1-meter crown in 2011.
 Following her championship run in 2011, she was named the PCSC Division I Diver of the Year.

 In 2014, Jessica Mosbaugh claimed the Waves' first-ever PCSC title in the 200 breaststroke after winning the event in program-record setting fashion.
 Mosbaugh ranked fifth amongst the entire championship field with 85 individual points, and was subsequently named the PCSC Division I Swimmer of the Year for the second-straight season.
 She successfully defended her 200 breaststroke title in 2015, meeting the NCAA B standard in the process.
-This past year Mosbaugh posted her first ever win in the 100 breaststroke, grabbing her third PCSC title under Rodionoff.
+In 2016 Mosbaugh posted her first-ever win in the 100 breaststroke, grabbing her third PCSC title under Rodionoff.

 Kristin Scribner followed in Martz's footsteps, earning PCSC Division I Diver of the Year recognition in 2012, followed by Klaire Korver in 2013.
 Korver received continued acclaim in the 2012-13 edition of the College Swimming & Diving Honors magazine as the Female Walk-On Athlete of the Year.
 Sydney Newman took over as the PCSC Division I Diver of the Year in 2014.

-Rodionoff's teams have a long-standing academic tradition at Pepperdine and routinely are awarded CSCAA All-Academic Team status semester after semester.
-A member of the swimming and diving team was voted Pepperdine Scholar-Athlete of the Year in three of the final four seasons it was issued.
+Rodionoff’s teams have a long-standing academic tradition at Pepperdine and routinely are awarded CSCAA All-Academic Team status semester after semester.
+A member of the swimming and diving team was voted Pepperdine Scholar-Athlete of the Year three times.
 Jessell Owens was the winner in 2011, followed by Korver and Brooke Fugate in succession.